4 Boolean Variables and Conditional Execution

 alloy = "CaIn2"

 1. The quadratic equation has two solutions and they can be positive, negative, or complex.
 Often the complex and/or negative solutions are not relavant/meaningful.
-Write an if/elif/else block of code that checks what type of solutions will result and only displays the real, positive solution(s) if they exist.
+Write an if/elif/else block of code that only prints the positive solutions to the quadratic equation.
+If there are no positive solutions or if both solutions are complex, your code should display a message indicating such.
+Use f-strings in your print statements.
 If there is no positive solution, the code should display a message indicating such.
 Then check your code with the values given below.
 As a reminder, here is the quadratic equation: \[ x = {- b \pm \sqrt{b^2 - 4 a c} \over 2a} \]

 a = 2, b = 3, c = 8 (no real solutions)